amaiya/ktrain/FAQ.md

 preds = predictor.predict(list_of_docs)
 ```

-You are encouraged to experiment with the above yourself to verify, of course.
+You are encouraged to experiment with the above yourself using your own dataset of interest to verify.

-The reason for speedup is that, when supplying single inputs to `predictor.predict`, no padding is needed, which results in smaller inputs and, therefore, faster predictions.
+The reason for the speedup is that, when supplying single inputs to `predictor.predict`, no padding is needed, which results in smaller inputs and, therefore, faster predictions.
 The basic idea is from [this blog post](https://blog.roblox.com/2020/05/scaled-bert-serve-1-billion-daily-requests-cpus/).

 Note that this only applies to Hugging Face `transformers` models.
 Thus, it  does **not** currently apply to BERT models created with `text_classifier('bert',...`, which uses `keras_bert` instead of `transformers`.
 The speed up will be seen only when creating a model using either the two API calls which are wrappers to `transformers`:
 - `Transformer(...)`, where `...` can be any `transformers` model like `bert-base-cased`,`distilbert-base-uncased`, etc.